Ivans-11/base-kan/README.md

 ## Start with `notebook` folder

-- `train_on_XX.ipynb`: These notebooks demonstrate how to train ,test and compare various KAN models and MLP using PyTorch, including examples on the XX datasets.
+- `train&test_on_XX.ipynb`: These notebooks demonstrate how to train ,test and compare various KAN models and MLP using PyTorch, including examples on the XX datasets.
 - `b_kan_train.ipynb`, `f_kan_train.ipynb`, `g_kan_train.ipynb`, `j_kan_train.ipynb`, `r_kan_train.ipynb`, `t_kan_train.ipynb`, `w_kan_train.ipynb`, `be_kan_train.ipynb`: These notebooks are specialized for training the BSplineKAN, FourierKAN, GaussianKAN, JacobiKAN, RationalKAN, TaylorKAN, WaveletKAN and BernsteinKAN models respectively, showcasing their specific configurations and training procedures.

 ## KAN